RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

 2. **Open the `.env` file** in a text editor and fill in the required values:
    - `OPENAI_API_KEY`: Your OpenAI API key
    - `RASA_PRO_LICENSE`: Your Rasa Pro license key
+   - `TAVILY_API_KEY`: Your Tavily API key for web search functionality

 The OPENAI_API_KEY is required as we are using `gpt-4o` as the default LLM within Rasa.
 If you switch to a different LLM (see [documentation](https://rasa.com/docs/reference/config/components/llm-configuratio)), the key might not be needed.

-Make sure to save the `.env` file in the root of the `appointment-booking-assistant` directory.
+Make sure to save the `.env` file in the root of the `car-purchase-assistant` directory.

 ### Running the Assistant

-To run the appointment booking assistant, follow these steps in order:
+To run the car purchase assistant, follow these steps in order:

 1. **Start the MCP server**